-While hard, long and flat rounds like the .30-06 and .308 appear to dominate the North American hunting rifle scene (and even the popular .223 is making a name for itself as a surprisingly capable deer round) these cartridges are not really the best choice for someone who has never stalked whitetails before, let alone shot a gun.
-What should a fledgling deer hunter look for in a starter rifle?
-A caliber that has proven itself capable of getting the job done, a reputation for at least ‘minute of deer’ accuracy but also manageable recoil that won’t send a rookie running back to the cabin with a sore shoulder.
+While hard, long and flat rounds like the .30-06 and .308 still appear to dominate the North American hunting rifle scene, I must admit these cartridges are really not the best choices for someone who’s never stalked whitetails before — or, heaven forbid, never shot a gun.
+So what’s a fledgling deer hunter to look for in a starter rifle?
+A caliber that’s proven itself capable, a reputation for at least ‘minute of deer’ accuracy (combined with ample time behind the trigger), and manageable recoil that won’t send a rookie running back to the cabin with a sore shoulder.

-There are actually quite a few choices out there with such a proven history (.270 Winchester for instance), but here are my top five:
+There are actually quite a few choices out there with such a proven history (.270 Winchester for instance).
+Here are my top five:

 1. .30-30 Winchester

-Many hunters, including myself, started their hunting career with a .30-30 and all you need is a random sample of local hunters to realize that this over 100-year old round remains one of the best and most loved deer calibers in the woods.
-While not a long range affair (past 200 yards and you start getting into artist territory) it will bring down mobile venison and anything smaller at your standard distances.
+Many hunters, including myself, started their hunting career with a .30-30.
+All it takes is a random sample of local hunters anywhere to realize that this over 100-year old round still remains one of the most loved deer calibers in the woods.
+While not a long range affair (past 200 yards and you start getting into artist territory) it will bring down mobile venison (and anything smaller) at your standard distances.

-The 170-grain bullet was designed for the brush and, boasting low recoil in small carbines like the Winchester 94 or Marlin 336, it is compact and well suited for a new shooter stalking denser forest.
+A 170-grain bullet was designed for the brush and, boasting low recoil in small carbines like the Winchester 94 or Marlin 336, the round is synonymous with “compact” and well suited for a new shooter stalking denser forest.
 If the lever action isn’t your style, H&R chambers their Handi Rifle in .30-30 that can be used either open or with a scope mounted.

 2. .243 Winchester

 The .243 Winchester came out in 1955 as a necked down .308.
 It was an instant hit and remains so today, especially with folks conscious about meat preservation.
-With a 100 grain bullet pushing 2,900 fps the .243 quickly gained a reputation for being a lightweight deer round.
-A little light for black bear, it does well on whitetails and pronghorn antelope out to 200-300 yards and it does it without all heavier recoil that comes with larger rounds—in fact it’s pretty much a perfect compromise between zip and kick.
+With a 100 grain bullet pushing 2,900 fps, the .243 quickly gained a reputation for being a lightweight deer round.
+A little light for black bear, it does well on whitetails and pronghorn antelope out to 200-300 yards, In fact, it does it without all heavier recoil that comes with larger rounds.

-I know two women who hunt exclusively with the .243 and both have used them for years and shoot quite well with them.
+I know two women who hunt exclusively with the .243.
+Both have used them for years and shoot quite well with them.
 The fact that nearly every manufacturer in the business chambers either a bolt-action or a semi-auto rifle in .243 Winchester is a testament to this rounds popularity.

 3. .44 Magnum